-Sexual abuse of a minor is described as sexual molestation or sexual exploitation of a minor.
-This includes, but is not limited to, sexual contact with the intimate parts (genital area, groin, anus, inner thighs, buttocks, or breasts) of a minor, deliberate touching of the intimate parts of a minor, requesting that the minor touch the intimate parts of the adult, exposing the intimate parts of the adult to a minor, or requesting that the minor expose his or her intimate parts.
+Sexual abuse of a minor is described as sexual molestation or sexual exploitation of a minor, or other behavior by which an adult uses a minor as an object of sexual gratification.
+This includes, but is not limited to, sexual contact with the intimate parts (genital area, groin, anus, inner thighs, buttocks or breasts) of a minor.
+Deliberate touching of the intimate parts of a minor, requesting that the minor touch the intimate parts of the adult, exposing the intimate parts of the adult to a minor or requesting that the minor expose his or her intimate parts constitute sexual abuse.
+The use, viewing, creation, or distribution of child pornography is considered sexual abuse under this Policy.
+The use, viewing, creation, or distribution of pornography in the presence of a minor is also considered sexual abuse under this Policy.

-Sexual abuse of a minor also includes the use, viewing, creation, or distribution of pornography or the use, viewing, creation, or distribution of pornography in the presence of a minor.
+2.2.1 The applicable norm in assessing an allegation of sexual abuse of a minor is whether conduct or interaction with a minor constitutes an external, objectively grave violation of the sixth commandment (Canonical Delicts Involving Sexual Misconduct and Dismissal from the Clerical State, USCCB, 1995, p.
+6).

-- 2.2.1 The applicable norm in assessing an allegation of sexual abuse of a minor is whether the alleged conduct or interaction with a minor constitutes an external, objectively grave violation of the sixth commandment (Canonical Delicts Involving Sexual Misconduct and Dismissal from the Clerical State, USCCB, 1995, p.
-6). - 2.2.2 A canonical offense against the sixth commandment (c.
+- 2.2.2 A canonical offense against the sixth commandment (c.
 1395, §2) does not need to be a complete act of intercourse.
 To be objectively grave, an act does not need to involve force, physical contact or a discernible harmful outcome.
 Imputability (moral responsibility) for a canonical offense "is presumed upon external violation." (c.
 1321, §3.
 Cf. cc 1322-27) - 2.2.3 If there is any doubt whether a specific act constitutes an external, objectively grave violation, the writings of recognized moral theologians may be consulted and the opinions of experts may be obtained.
-Ultimately, it is the responsibility of the Bishop of the Diocese of Saginaw, with the advice of the Review Board, to determine if an allegation warrants further action. - 2.2.4 State and federal laws regarding sexual abuse of minors at the time of the offense prevail.
+Ultimately, it is the responsibility of the Bishop of the Diocese of Saginaw, with the advice of the Review Board, to determine if an allegation warrants further action.